 Attempted Murder Law in California - Penal Code 664/187

-Attempted Murder under California Penal Code 664/187 PC is the unsuccessful attempt to commit murder.
-To be convicted, the prosecutor has to prove beyond a reasonable doubt that you committed the act to kill another person but were unsuccessful and that you had specific intent to illegally kill someone, known as malice aforethought.
+Attempted Murder under California Penal Code 664/187 PC is an unsuccessful attempt to commit murder.
+To be convicted, the prosecutor has to prove beyond a reasonable doubt that you committed the act to kill another person but were unsuccessful and that you had the specific intent to kill someone, known as malice aforethought illegally.

-If one person is the intended victim, but another person is injured (i.e., shooting at an intended victim but missing and striking another person), prosecutors can still charge you with attempted murder.
+Suppose one person is the intended victim, but another person is injured (i.e., shooting at an intended victim but missing and striking another person).
+In that case, prosecutors can still charge you with attempted murder.

 In California, If convicted of an attempted premeditated murder, the sentence is life in state prison with the possibility of parole.
 Attempted murder is a violent crime criminal charge against an individual implying that they acted deliberately and intentionally, with disregard for human life, in attempting to murder another person.